threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Introduction

 In this case study, we explain how to create a new FList on the ThreeFold Ecosystem.
-We will show the process of creating a Nextcloud All-in-One Flist and we will deploy a micro VM on the ThreeFold Playground to access our Nextcloud instance.
+We will show the process of creating a Nextcloud All-in-One FList and we will deploy a micro VM on the ThreeFold Playground to access our Nextcloud instance.
 As a reference, the official Nextcloud FList is available [here](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).

-To do all this, we will need to create a Docker Hub account, create a Dockerfile, a docker image and a docker container, then convert the docker image to a Zero-OS FList.
+To achieve all this, we will need to create a Docker Hub account, create a Dockerfile and its associated files, a docker image and a docker container, then convert the docker image to a Zero-OS FList.
 After all this, we will be deploying our Nextcloud instance on the ThreeFold Playground.

 As a general advice, before creating an FList for a ThreeFold deployment, you should make sure that you are able to deploy your workload properly by using a micro VM or a full VM on the TFGrid.
 Once you know all the steps to deploy your workload, and after some thorough tests, you can take what you've learned and incorporate all this into an FList.